link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ### Network Overlaying

-**Network Overlaying** is a technique widely used in containerization solutions to address cross-host container communication.
+**Network Overlaying** is a technique widely used in containerization solutions to address cross-host container communication:

 - An **underlay network** refers to the **physical network** infrastructure, comprising actual routers, switches, and physical links.